 Siberian Huskies are working dogs, their primary role for thousands of years was to pull sleds for the Chukchi Tribe as a means of transporting goods and people.
 They were also used sometimes for hunting.

 A great way to ensure you are “working” your husky on a daily basis, is to hammer home the basic commands like sit, stay, come, lay down, and leave it.
 Even once your husky can sit when you say sit, keep doing it, change it up, and make games of it.
 Basic command training should be practiced every day alongside potty training, crate training, recall training.
-It all helps.
+Even when they can already do it… It all helps.

 2. Be consistent, and set good examples.

-It’s important to know that dogs in general, see things in black or white (not literally).
+It’s important to know that dogs in general, understand things in black or white.
 Things are either right or wrong, easy or hard, confusing or not confusing.